fadiabdelrahim/SCADA-Control-Systems/README.md

 ## Step 2: Introduction to the UAH SCADA and DOCKER Environment

 The UAH environment will utilize Virtual Box and Docker to simulate two industrial control systems:
-- One Tank Water Pump-Three Docker Containers (PLC, HMI & Sbox)
+- One Tank Water Pump -Three Docker Containers (PLC, HMI & Sbox)
-- One Station Gas Pipeline-Three Docker Containers (PLC, HMI & Sbox)
+- One Station Gas Pipeline -Three Docker Containers (PLC, HMI & Sbox)

 The Water Tank and Gas Pipeline can only be run individually.
 Login for the virtual machine = (username:ccre, password:ccre) (username:root,password:toor).
 Recommend logging in as ccre and using sudo to execute privileged commands.
 NOTE: Any time sudo is used to execute privileged commands you will have to enter the ccre password:ccre
 - PLC (Programmable Logic Controller) container is running on Debian with OpenPLC.